SeanceTable/auto-iteration/README.md

-# autozip — Karpathy-style autoresearch loop for .zip compression
+# autozip — Karpathy-style autoresearch loop for .zip compression (Can be converted to Any Project!)

 A single-machine, single-metric autonomous research loop adapted from [karpathy/autoresearch](https://github.com/karpathy/autoresearch).
 Instead of